bud-co/architecture-decision-records/CONTRIBUTING.md

 - [Accepted](./adg/accepted): All accepted an valid ADRs
 - [Rejected](./adg/rejected): All rejected ADRs
 - [Deprecated](./adg/deprecated): Any ADR that was accepted, but are not valid anymore

+## How to store images and other assets

+While writting an ADR it is common needing to store an image, or even a file.
+To make it easier, we've created the [assets](assets) folder.
+There, you can create a new folder with your ADR file name (don't forget the auto-incrementing prefix) and store anything you want there.

 ## Suggestions for writing good ADRs